-You can also tidy garden borders, as brown, collapsed plants are an eyesore and need cutting back.
-You can cut down herbaceous stems and clear the tatty remains of annuals, but it is a good idea if you leave perennials like sedum, astilbes and grasses as they will provide winter interest as well as some much needed wildlife shelter.
+Tidy garden borders – dying plants can be an eyesore and need cutting back.
+You can also cut down herbaceous stems and clear the tatty remains of annuals, but it is a good idea if you leave perennials like sedum, astilbes and grasses as they will provide winter interest as well as some much needed wildlife shelter.
 Ladybirds appreciate winter quarters and will repay your hospitality by disposing of aphids in industrial quantities next year.

 - Finish planting spring bulbs

 - Cut back chrysanthemums and put in the greenhouse if necessary